takemobiteam/takemobi-test.github.io/docs/index.md

 ## Kinesis Ingestion Data Validation

-There are multiple categories of errors.
-The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible error messages, across all categories.
-This section describes one category of errors: **kinesis_rejection** errors.
+The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent in AWS Kinesis Data Streams.
+This section describes one category of messages: **kinesis_rejection** messages.

-**kinesis_rejection** error messages indicate that a booking or a flight has been sent into the system, but the booking or flight has issues which would make it impossible to process.
+**kinesis_rejection** messages indicate that a booking or a flight has been sent into the system, but data validation checks upon ingestion from Kinesis indicated that the Booking or Flight had issues which would make it impossible to process.

-These messages are sent out at the time that the booking or flight is sent in, via an AWS SNS topic.

 Currently, if multiple **kinesis_rejection** error messages are applicable, multiple SNS messages will be sent. ***In the future, a single SNS message will be sent with all the applicable error messages for the booking or flight.***